Take a Guided Walk Through History

 Tour Overview

-Both versions of the tour begin at St. Peter’s Chapel.
-Meet your docent amidst the soaring eucalyptus trees of picturesque Chapel Park, and enter the historic doors of St. Peter’s Chapel, the oldest Navy Chapel in the nation (built 1901).
-Learn the about Farragut’s founding of the Island in 1854 and the Island’s incredible contribution to American history as you soak in the brilliance of the Chapel, including the stained glass collection.
+Begin by meeting your docent amidst the soaring eucalyptus trees of picturesque Chapel Park, and entering the historic doors of St. Peter’s Chapel, the oldest Navy Chapel in the nation (built 1901).
+Learn the about Farragut’s founding of the Island in 1854 and the Island’s incredible contribution to American history as you soak in the brilliance of the Chapel, including the stained glass collection, which includes 25 windows by the Tiffany Studios.
 This section of the tour is approximately 45 minutes.
-You can then end your tour, explore the Island on your own, or continue on with the docent for the second (extended/walking) part of the tour.

 Stop #1